Teaching Children Bicycle Safety

 Your child should wear sturdy, closed-toe shoes.
 No flip-flops or bare feet.

-Loose-fitting clothing should be avoided.
+Loose-fitting clothing should not be worn.
 It could get caught in tire spokes.

 The rules of the road

-Learning safety early can help ensure a lifetime of safe bicycle riding.
+Learning safety early can help make sure of a lifetime of safe bicycle riding.
 Before your child starts riding, be sure to teach them the rules of riding, including:

 Bike riders should know how to use hand signals.
 These are used to let car drivers know what a bicyclist plans to do.
 Hand signals include: